neurosis69/chia-sync-test/README.md

 ## Blockchain sqlite database

-For every Scenario, except for FULLSYNC, one initially fresh synced chia db was prepared as follows.
+For every Scenario, except for FULLSYNC, one initially fresh synced chia db is as dropbox download available.

-If you plan to use a db for production, please use Scenario FULLSYNC and get a self verified database.
+The used blockchain db is prepared as follows.

 ### Schema v1